danielerognini/danielerognini/README.md

 - 👋 Hi, I’m @danielerognini
 - 👀 I’m interested in computer science, technology and video games
-- 🌱 I’m currently learning computer science at Università degli studi di Firenze (IT)
+- 🌱 I’m currently studying computer science at Università degli studi di Firenze (IT)
 - 💞️ I’m looking to collaborate on any project in general, I like to learn and try to do any kind of things
 - 📫 How to reach me:
     - instagram: @daniele_rognini